 Right now we have the staff talent and capacity to help address mental health concerns that arise.
 If you or someone you know needs someone to talk to or someone to provide compassionate support during a stressful time we can help right away.
 You don’t need to wait for the mental health services you need today.
 Contact us and share our contact info with those you care about.
 Our central intake line is 763-780-3036.

-As the school year wraps up and the summer season begins don’t hesitate to reach out to us.
+Don’t hesitate to reach out to us.
 Regardless of the season we offer support across the greater metro area for individuals of all ages.
-Just last week 30 individuals reached out for the first time and are starting to work with our amazing team members already.

 “We are energized and inspired to bring hope, healing and health to all we encounter.”